 Also found many other hostels in the area and a really charming beach.

 We took a quick dip in the clear turquoise waters of Saud Beach early morning and after lunch.
-The sand really feels good on your feet and the great thing was that we were the only ones around like we own the beach.
+The sand really feels good on your feet and the great thing was the beach was all to ourselves.
 I heard that during monsoon season, you can surf the waves here in Saud and in Blue Lagoon nearby.
 This makes it a perfect beach!

 We trekked through the rice farms and small rivers going to this falls around 40 minutes.
-Not really as interesting as the Kawasan Falls of Cebu, but you can have a quick dip in its cool waters.
+Not as interesting as the Kawasan Falls of Cebu or Tinago Falls of Iligan, but it is great to have a quick dip in its cool waters.
 This is a good way to give yourself a time to sweat out.

-It has a beautiful view of the winding road near the coast and mountainside.
+Patapat has a beautiful view of the winding road by the coast and mountainside.

 Bantay Abot Cave

 Not really a cave but has a cave-like hole with a stunning sea view and cool breeze.
 They said it used to be a small cave that created an ‘underground sea’ but a strong earthquake destroyed parts of it.
 I think I have my best photos here.
-Thanks Dorothy for taking the nice shots. ~P25++ entrance fee.
+(Thanks Dorothy!)
+Php25++ entrance fee.

 They have a long strip of white sand beach where many hostels are located nearby.